Tharunkumara/About-me/README.md

 # About-me
-I'am a Google Certified Data Analyst
+I'am a Google Certified Data Analyst.
 I'm a data enthusiast who is passionate about using data analysis to uncover hidden patterns and resolve challenging issues.
 I recently finished my post-graduate study in business at Humber College, I previously worked for Amazon as a Catalog Analyst/Associate and I'm currently looking for a full time data analyst role.

 def Tharun_Kumar_about_me():